Python Tutorials: A Quick Guide to Boosting Algorithms in Python

 - Both techniques, by combining the different models, try to reduce the variance, thus decreasing the chance of overfitting.

-- The model that combined different model is more reliable than the model that consists of only one algorithm.
+- The model that combined different models is more reliable than the model that consists of only one algorithm.

-- Boosting technique can reduce the bias while training the model, whereas bagging cant does this.
+- The boosting technique can reduce the bias while training the model, whereas bagging can't do this.

 - If we want to minimize the variance, and we don't have a high bias in our data, then bagging performs much better than boosting.

 Which one is better?

 Both bagging and boosting come under a category which is known as an umbrella technique, which is also known as the ensemble method.

 Bagging is to have multiple classifiers trained on different samples subset and allow these classifiers to vote on a final decision, contrasting with just using one classifier.

 Boosting is to have a series of classifiers to train on the data set, but gradually putting more emphasis on training examples that the previous classifiers will focus on these harder examples.
-So, in the end, you will have a series of classifiers which are in general balanced but slightly more focused on the hard training examples.
+So, in the end, you will have a series of classifiers that are in general balanced but slightly more focused on the hard training examples.

 So in practice boosting beats bagging in general, but both boosting and bagging will beat plain classifier.